JSASD/Intune/Apps/Install-Shortcut/README.md

 # Uninstall-Shortcut.ps1
 ## Usage
 tl;dr
- - The variables in this script are identical to those in `Install-Shortcut.ps1`
+ - The parameters available this script are identical to those that correspond in `Install-Shortcut.ps1`
  - Set them identically in this script in order to uninstall properly

-Change the values under `# CHANGE THE FOLLOWING#`:
+The following function parameters can be set:
  - `$ShortcutName`: Name of the shortcut on the desktop.
  - `$IconStoragePath`: Path to the icon that was copied to the local machine.
  - `$IconName`: Name of the icon in the local path.